Algebro-geometrical orientifolds and IR dualities: Algebro-geometrical orientifold and IR dualities

-The procedure is the following: from toric diagrams of theories A and B we determine the sets of algebraic equations using toric geometry tools exposed in Section \ref{2}; then we map these two sets into each other and, finally, we associate at every homogeneous coordinate $z_i$ a trial $R$-charges, adding the minimal number of new degrees of freedom.
+The procedure is the following: from toric diagrams of theories A and B we determine the sets of algebraic equations using toric geometry tools exposed in Section \ref{2}; then we map these two sets into each other and, finally, we associate at every homogeneous coordinate $z_i$ a trial $R$-charge, adding the minimal number of new degrees of freedom.
 The analysis must consider two different cases: \begin{enumerate} \item $\Delta P_e:=P^{(\mathrm{B})}_e-P_e^{(\mathrm{A})}=0$; \item $\Delta P_e:=P^{(\mathrm{B})}_e-P_e^{(\mathrm{A})}=1$; \end{enumerate} $P^{(\bullet)}_e$ is the number of extremal point of the toric diagram of the theory $\bullet$.
 Since in the oriented theory only the trial $R$-chagres associated to extremal points matter, in the first case the two oriented theories have the same number of $R$-charges while in the second case the number of $R$-charges of the oriented theories are not equal and we expect that some not extremal points of the toric diagram of theory $\mathrm{A}$ became extremal points after the orientifold action.
-Cases with $\Delta P_e>1$ are not of interest at the moment since no examples have been found.
+Cases with $\Delta P_e>1$ are not discussed in this work since no examples have been found; they may be studied in future works to better understand the link between geometry, orientifold and the IR duality.

+The interpretation of orientifold in this way will be called an algebro-geometrical orientifold.
+This orientifold is different from scenario I and III orientifolds because, referring to scheme (\ref{schema}), the latters act horizontally while the former acts crosswise from the oriented model $\mathrm{A}$ to the unoriented model $\mathrm{B}$.
+This kind of orientifold implements the IR duality from the geometric point of view as morphism between Calabi-Yau algebraic varieties.
+The schematic picture to have in mind is Figure \ref{fig7}.

 In following paragraph we study these two cases with specific examples but this construction can be repeated for many other pairs and the result is that it is always possible to construct relevant operators with the new degrees of freedom inserted by matching the systems containing the polynomial equations that define the geometries of the pair.